slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Always say less than necessary."
 -- Kevin Kelly [1952]*

-> *"The secret to public speaking is to speak as if you were alone."
+> *"The secret to public speaking is to speak as if you were alone." (...)
+"The art of conversation is best practiced between three to four people."
 -- Naval Ravikant [1974]*